TimeChainage

 Stacks Image 98

-Import data from Primavera P6 (or other planning software) to create a complimentary time chainage chart.
-Progress updates can be converted into time chainage format in just a few minutes providing an important reporting tool for virtually no effort.
+Import data from Primavera P6 (or other planning software) to create a time chainage chart, complimenting the Gantt chart.
+Progress updates can be exported into TimeChainage in just a few minutes providing an additional and valuable reporting tool.

 Stacks Image 96